PHVS Covered Call Strategy

 - What is the breakeven for a PHVS covered call?

-- The breakeven for the PHVS covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the PHVS covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current PHVS market-implied 1-standard-deviation expected move is approximately 19.35%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The PHVS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 28.33%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 - When should you consider a covered call on PHVS?